 Rotator Cuff Repair

-If you believe you injured your rotator cuff, schedule an appointment with Ceda Orthopedic Group right away, and we will get you in our office as soon as possible.
+If you think you’ve injured your rotator cuff, don’t wait—schedule an appointment with Ceda Orthopedic Group today.
+Our team will prioritize your care and get you in for a consultation as quickly as possible to start your path to recovery.

 Before this procedure, an orthopedic nurse will check your breathing, blood oxygen, and blood pressure.
 If all of the tests show all the above to be stable, a general anesthetic is administered, implying that the patient would be sleeping and unable to feel discomfort.